 There is plenty of onsite parking for parents visiting the campus.
-Student drivers must apply for, and be granted, a parking permit before they can park on site.
+Student drivers must complete a Car Policy form and provide their registration number to Head Teacher Administration before they can park on site.
 They must display the parking permit at all times while on school grounds.
 Students driving irresponsibly will not be allowed to park on school grounds.
 Students are not to drive off campus in free lessons or carry passengers without parent/caregiver permission.